Inverta investigates to uncover the truth: Who Killed ABM?

 3. Be willing to evolve: In 2015, the height of cutting-edge marketing was multi-touch attribution.
 Today, we’ve moved far beyond that.
 New strategies and tools—from partnerships to intent to generative AI—are developing all the time.
 While those weren’t a part of traditional ABM in its heyday, modern ABM involves synthesizing these newer, more effective approaches into your strategy.

 1. Keep it simple: If it doesn’t make sense to you on paper, do not launch it.
 The best ABM is simple and obvious.
 Right account, right cycle, right stage, right message.
-If you cannot whiteboard the process and it make a lot of sense to strangers, keep simplifying.
+If you cannot whiteboard the process and have it make a lot of sense to strangers, keep simplifying.
 If you cannot believably explain why buyers would love to read your content, keep researching.

 Over the next few months, we’ll be unveiling new content and templates around ABM’s second act.
 We’ll be tackling topics you don’t want to miss like operating as one revenue team, nearbound ABM, and AI for ABM—all written in the context that it often hasn’t worked.
 But that it can.
 And it did for Conan Doyle Industries and dozens of other real-life clients.
 We aim to show you how, step-by-step, template-to-template, meeting-to-meeting.